ehealthkd/corpora/2021/eval/develop/README.md

 # Development data

-This folder will contain the development data in evaluation format, i.e., divided by scenarios.
+This folder contains the development data in evaluation format, i.e., divided by scenarios.
+All three scenarios have the same 100 sentences.